Somafemihardev/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This is a project to decribe the shell permissions
+This script will show the username of the current user